Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 Typical starting points for immigrants in the U.S.

-Most immigrants do not start their path to a green card with a perfect offer from a Fortune 500 company.
-They start with whatever realistically pays the bills in the first months: service jobs, night shifts at gas stations, gig driving, construction or caregiving.
-That is normal — if you treat these positions as your zero step, not as a dead end.
+Most immigrants do not begin their path to a green card with an ideal offer from a large employer.
+They often start with the work that is realistically available in the first months: service jobs, night shifts, gig driving, construction, or caregiving.
+That is normal, as long as those positions are treated as a starting point rather than a dead end.

 Low-skill service jobs